Precilla L. Belin, Ph.D., M.A., M.C.H.E.S.

 Bethesda, MD 20852

-Dr. Precilla L. Belin is a Program Director in the Diversity Research Branch within the Center to Reduce Cancer Health Disparities (CRCHD) at the National Cancer Institute (NCI).
+Dr. Precilla L. Belin is a Program Director in the Disparities Research Branch within the Center to Reduce Cancer Health Disparities (CRCHD) at the National Cancer Institute (NCI).
 In this role, Dr. Belin oversees both national and regional Community Network Program Centers (CNPC) awards designed to increase knowledge of, access to, utilization of beneficial biomedical and behavioral procedures related to reducing cancer disparities ranging from prevention through early detection, diagnosis, treatment and survivorship in racial/ethnic minorities and other underserved populations.
 She also serves as the co-leader for the Geographical Management of Cancer Health Disparities Program including Biospecimen Science (G/BMaP) where she is responsible for coordinating national activities and co-managing supplements for this multiregional team science initiative and awards within the Diversity Supplement portfolio.

 Prior to joining NIH, Dr. Belin was a member of the Peer Review Science and Management Division of SRA International, Inc. where she served as the Scientific Review Manager for the Breast Cancer Research Program (BCRP) with the Congressionally Directed Medical Research Program (CDMRP), Department of Defense, U.S. Army Medical Research and Material Command.
 In this capacity, she provided scientific leadership and managed all aspects of the scientific review process for the BCRP, including SROs, configuration of peer review panels, application review process, on-site meeting logistics, and summary statement write-ups.
 In addition, Dr. Belin led efforts to increase underrepresented scientist reviewers, managed efforts with the internal project team's contribution to the development of RFPs and other documents for CDMRP's BCRP, and presented to the CDMRP leadership, staff, and project team.